Table of Contents

 Legacy and Significance

 - Birsa Munda’s legacy as a freedom fighter and a symbol of resistance against British colonialism is an essential part of India’s history.
-His message of equality and justice for all people, regardless of caste, religion, or ethnicity, remains relevant today, inspiring ongoing struggles for social justice.
+His message of equality and justice for all people, regardless of caste, religion, or ethnicity, remains relevant.

 Bhagwan Birsa Munda